SpectraL519/cpp-gl/docs/graph.md

 * **`graph.add_vertices_with(properties_range)`**:
   * *Template parameters*:
     * `VertexPropertiesRange: type_traits::c_sized_range_of<vertex_properties_type>` – A range of vertex properties that must satisfy the size and type constraints.
-  * Adds multiple vertices to the graph, each with the corresponding properties from the given range.
+  * *Description*: Adds multiple vertices to the graph, each with the corresponding properties from the given range.
 The number of vertices added is determined by the size of `properties_range`.
   * *Parameters*:
     * `properties_range: const VertexPropertiesRange&` – A range of properties to assign to each of the new vertices.
   * *Return type*: `void`